nanometre/bjj-ecommerce-tgc-proj3-express/README.md

 #### 3.4.3 Update product variant quantity in a given ```user_id```'s cart
 #### Request
-The request takes a variable ```newQuantity``` in its body, which sets the new quanity of product variant in the cart
+The request takes a variable ```newQuantity``` in its body, which sets the new quantity of product variant in the cart
 ```
 POST /:variant_id/quantity/update
 ```